 History

-(Like a life story, only classy about it.)
+(Like a life story, only classy.)

 Norse and Celtic genetics gave me the build of a dumpster and, odd for my family, a discernible neck.
-Despite this, I eschewed a family tradition of playing football, preferring the Tae Kwon Do dojang and the school theater.
-I also developed an early habit of voracious reading, often of something besides what I was supposed to be reading at the time.
+Despite this, I eschewed a family tradition of playing football, growing bored with it early.
+By High School, my preference for the Tae Kwon Do dojang and the school theater were well and truly established.

 The family tradition I did fall into was Renaissance Festivals.
 I could tie down a bodice before I could tie my shoes, and was well into my twenties by the time I got used to shaking a woman's hand instead of kissing it.
 I was never the musician, though I've got a decently trained Baritone voice that survived wartime hearing loss.
 Over the years I've done comedy, swordplay, pulled a rickshaw, been a vendor, and all manner of odds and ends.
 While I haven't worked faires for years now, they are a part of the village that raised me, and I try to visit at least a few every year.

 I left active duty in 2009, just as film and TV production began to really take off in my Atlanta home.
 Being able to do what I loved and not having to move to California or New York?
 Yay!
 I began working as an actor, fight choreographer, armorer, and technical advisor all over the Southeast.
-I'd work for theaters, short films, colleges, even an opera at one point.
+I'd work for theaters, short films, colleges, webseries, even an opera at one point.

 Just after getting fired from the hellhole, I signed up to be an extra in Billy Lynn's long Halftime Walk.
 I rarely did extra work: too distinctive looking and too big to fit the costumes, usually.
 But that movie just needed bodies in seats.
 It was one of the easiest jobs I've ever had.
 Yeah, the pay sucks.
 But sucky pay when you're spending the bulk of your time sitting on your ass catching up on your reading ain't a bad deal at all.
 All you gotta do is pay attention, shut up, and do what you're told.
 It ain't glamorous, but once you're comfortable with the fact that you're essentially a prop that needs to be fed and watered occasionally, who needs glamour?
 The ones who took the job then went hiding in corners of the old GA dome to stay on their phones all day annoyed me.